vnseattle/newsfeed9x/README.md

 ## Work With Layouts
 In most cases, we all want to display more information and in different orders.
 This newsfeed component supports you in having many standard layouts on the newsfeed.

-The layout is designed as an `json object` with the `key` from your API object, and the `value` is the component type that we have already created for you.
+The layout is designed as an `json object` with the items property used to indicate the items to be inserted in each list element.
+Each item has a `propName` property (`key name` from your API object), and a `type` property (component type that we have already created for you).

 ##### Overview